 HOA fines can vary, depending on a specific association.
 HOAs want a fine to catch the attention of the homeowner so they don’t repeat the violation.
 Also, they also don’t want the fine so excessive that it is a usurious fine or unreasonable given the violation.
 The fine should fit the violation.

 Repeated similar violations may be met with increasing fines.
-If a homeowner is fined for excessive weeds in the yard, the HOA just wants them to take care of the weeds.
-Additionally, the association fines aren’t intended to raise revenue, just catch the attention of homeowners and get them to comply with the CCRs of the community.
+If a homeowner is fined for excessive weeds in the yard, the HOA just wants the owner to take care of the weeds.
+Additionally, the association fines aren’t intended to raise revenue.
+These should catch the attention of homeowners and get them to comply with the CCRs of the community.

 Many HOAs will issue a warning letter first to make the homeowner aware of the violation.
 Fines are typically the result of the how seller’s lack of response to the warning letter.